| Mexico

 According to PEMEX, this network consists of pipelines spanning over 3,000

+miles, with the largest concentration occurring in southern Mexico.
 Theft of oil from pipelines has become increasingly problematic in

 Mexico.
 Organized crime groups and armed gangs, some believed to have ties